Last Updated: March 30, 2023

 3. Improve your credit score.

 There isn’t a quick fix for anything.
-But, if you manage to pay your bills on time and have a credit utilization ratio of around 30%, you will in time improve your score.
+But, if you manage to pay your bills on time and have a credit utilization ratio of around 30%, you will improve your score over time.

 4. Raise your deductible.

 By doing this, your out-of-pocket costs will be higher when you make a claim.
-However, it is a sure way to reduce your premium.
+However, it is a sure way to reduce your premium for car insurance.

 5. Check if you qualify for a discount.

-Some companies offer discounts for drivers with low mileage, drivers who have installed safety features in their cars, good students, and drivers who pay for a 6-month or yearly insurance at once.
+Some companies offer car insurance discounts for drivers with low mileage, drivers who have installed safety features in their cars, good students, and drivers who pay for six-month or yearly insurance at once.

 Car Insurance Cost Calculator